jnels13/NC_Litigation_Predictor/README.md

 # NC_Litigation_Predictor

 The NC_Litigation_Predictor is a probabilistic classifier; it provides a probability of sucess of a motion for summary judgment when considering the features of a given lawsuit.
-The model applies machine learning, built upon all of North Carolina's appelate decisions, and provides a prediction grounded in data, not just intuition, so that stakeholders can make an informed cost-benefit analysis on litigation strategy.
+The model applies machine learning, built upon all of North Carolina's appelate decisions, and provides a prediction grounded in data on the judge, jurisdiction, and case type, to supplement the legal-threshold criteria, so that stakeholders can make an informed cost-benefit analysis on litigation strategy.

-### Index

 This README follows the following format:
 <ul>
     <li> Repo Contents
     <li> Background
-    <li> Process
+    <li> Process + Modeling
     <li> Results
 </ul>